kzlsahin/DynamicChecklist/README.md

 ## How it works

-Each item can be bind to a input feature with a logical expression.
+Each item can be bound to an input feature with a logical expression.
 The filter checks logical bindings and expressions of each item.
 If a set of logical expressions of an item does not return true (all expressions should return true) then, the item gets removed from the list.

 ## Features